 What does the test result mean?

 Drug concentrations may correlate poorly with a person's overdose symptoms.
-In general, however, most people will not have symptoms when a drug is at therapeutic concentrations and many will have overdose symptoms as they approach toxic concentrations.
+In general, however, most people will not have symptoms when a drug is present in therapeutic concentrations and many will have overdose symptoms as they approach toxic concentrations.
 Suggested therapeutic and toxic levels and the units used to report drug tests may differ slightly from laboratory to laboratory.
 Drug concentrations must be interpreted using the testing laboratory's ranges.

 Is there anything else I should know?